Michkov, one of draft's top talents, falls to Flyers at No. 7

 Now embracing a rebuild under the first-time GM Briere, the Flyers held a high first-round slot for a second straight summer.
 In 2022, the club had a top-five pick for just the second time over the past 15 years.
 It grabbed U.S. forward Cutter Gauthier at No. 5.
 The 19-year-old is coming off a strong freshman season at Boston College.

-As a result of the Ivan Provorov trade earlier this month, the Flyers have another first-round selection tonight at No. 22 overall.
+As a result of the Ivan Provorov trade earlier this month, the Flyers had a second first-round selection Wednesday night at No. 22 overall.
+They took righty-shot defenseman Oliver Bonk.

 Flahr, who oversees the club's amateur scouting efforts, is running his fifth draft with the Flyers and first with Briere as his GM.